ackben0226/Online-Retail-Customer-Behaviour-Using-K-Means-Clustering/README.md

 # 🧠 Online Retail Customer Behaviour Using K-Means Clustering

-Can Data-Driven Customer Segmentation Drive Revenue Growth?
+__Can Data-Driven Customer Segmentation Drive Revenue Growth?__
-In today’s competitive e-commerce landscape, understanding your customers is no longer optional — it’s mission-critical.
+<br/> In today’s competitive e-commerce landscape, understanding your customers is no longer optional — it’s mission-critical.
 Inspired by my passion for turning data into strategy, I embarked on this project to explore how unsupervised learning can segment customers based on behavioral traits and purchasing patterns.

 Through robust data analysis and K-Means clustering, I aimed to answer critical questions: